haru0u0/myblog/_posts/etc_3/index.md

   - つぶやき
 ---

+Reading log of The forms of informal learning: towards a conceptualization of the field.
+(Schugurensky, 2000) to help better understand the definition of "informal learning" in particular in the relation with similar terms, such as formal learning and nonformal learning.
+(Why are their names this confusing :/)

 ## What is informal learning?

 - Informal learning is learning that takes place outside the curricula in formal / non-fomal educational institutions.